 Rocky Ford Creek is one of the Pacific Northwest's premier spring creeks.
 Located near Ephrata, in Central Washington's Columbia Basin, Rocky Ford offers Washington's best stream fishing for large Rainbows.
 Since Rocky Ford is a spring creek, trout food is abundant, water temperatures remain pretty constant year around and trout remain active 365 days a year.
-Rocky Ford is Fly Fishing only, catch and release, no wading, no floating devices, barbless and no lead
+Rocky Ford WDFW regulations: fly fishing only, catch and release, no wading, no floating devices, barbless and no lead.

 March and April: Scuds, Midges and Blue Winged Olives

 May and June: Scuds, Midges, Sulfers, Callibaetis, Tricos, PMDs, Damsels, Caddis and Terrestrials.

 July and August: Scuds, Midges, Callibaetis, Tricos, PMDs, Damsels, Caddis and Terrestrials.

 September and October: Scuds, Midges, BWOs, Callibaetis, Damsels and Mahogany Duns.

 November through February: Scuds, Midges and occasional BWOs.